Apply for a high seas fishing permit

 - have a FishServe client number

-- carry and operate a registered automatic location communicator (ALC) on your vessel that meets required standards
+- carry and operate a registered GPR (geospatial position reporting) device that meets the required standards

 - complete a high seas fishing permit application online or manually.

-- by downloading an Application for high seas fishing permit
+- Download application for high seas fishing permit – FishServe [PDF, 252 KB]

 - yourself (as the vessel operator)